What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Whether you're dealing with specific trauma, chronic stress, or simply feeling disconnected from your body, somatic approaches offer tools for returning home to yourself.
 The journey may take time, but each step toward nervous system regulation and embodied presence creates ripples of healing that extend into every area of your life.

 Your body holds both the imprint of your experiences and the innate wisdom for healing.
-Somatic trauma therapy simply provides the safe space and skilled support for that natural healing capacity to unfold.
-May this work be of benefit.
+Somatic trauma therapy can provide the safe space and skilled support for that natural healing capacity to unfold.

 Love,